AlgART Home

 The product of all dimensions must be equal to the array length.
 Moreover, the array must be unresizable: so, the array length cannot be changed after creating the matrix.

-It is supposed that all matrix elements are stored in the AlgART array.
+It is supposed that all matrix elements are stored in the built-in AlgART array.
 The storing scheme is traditional.
 For 2D matrix, the matrix element (x,y) is stored at the position y*dim[0]+x of the array (dim[0] is the first matrix dimension: the "width").
 For 3D matrix, the matrix element (x,y,z) is stored at the position z*dim[1]*dim[0]+y*dim[0]+x (dim[0] is the x-dimension, dim[1] is the y-dimension).
-In the common case, the element of n-dimensional matrix with coordinates i0,i1,...,in-1 is stored at the position
+In the common case, the element of n-dimensional matrix with coordinates i0,i1,...,in-1 is stored in the built-in array at the position

 in-1dn-2...d1d0 + ... + i2d1d0 + i1d0 + i0,